Weather & Climate – Majete WR

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-The climate in Majete Wildlife Reserve is hot and there are two distinct seasons: the Dry season and the Wet season.
-Conditions are typically tropical – the average temperature is unchanging throughout the year, with the exception of October before the rains (when the temperature rises considerably).
+The climate in Majete Wildlife Reserve is hot and there are two distinct seasons: the Dry season (May to October) and the Wet season (November to April).
+Conditions are typically tropical, with the hottest months being October, November and to a slightly lesser extent December to April.
 From May to September, in the Dry season, it gets considerably cooler.

-The lack of rain means the bush gets drier as the season progresses, with animals congregating around the waterholes.
+The lack of rain means the bush gets drier as the season progresses, with animals gathering around the waterholes.
 This makes it the best time for wildlife viewing and it improves later into the season.
-The days are still hot but the nights are cool.
+The days are still hot, but the nights are cool.

-• May – The rains have mostly finished but there is still plenty of water around for the animals and the bush looks lush and inviting.
+• May – The rains have mostly finished.
+However, there is still plenty of water around for the animals and the bush looks lush and inviting.

 • June & July – The bush is noticeably drier now.
-The coolest months of the year with daytime averaging around 27°C/81°F. Nights get cold at 14°C/57°F, which makes for great sleeping conditions.
-Don’t forget warm clothing for early morning drives – it’s essential.
+These are the coolest months of the year, with daytime temperatures averaging 27°C/81°F. Nights get cold at 14°C/57°F, which makes for great sleeping conditions.
+Don’t forget warm clothing for early morning game drives – it’s essential.

 • August & September – With no rainfall, the bush is beginning to look parched.
 It is warming up too, and September’s average daytime temperature is 32°C/90°F. Mornings are also warmer.

-• October – Daytime temperatures average around 35°C/95°F. Peak temperatures though can be much higher, and the heat can become intolerable.
-With temperatures around 22°C/72°F, mornings are lovely.
-The first rain normally falls this month, which sees a welcome drop in temperatures.
+• October – Daytime temperatures average 35°C/95°F. Peak temperatures can be much higher though, and the heat can become intolerable.
+Mornings are lovely, with temperatures around 22°C/72°F. The first rain normally falls this month, which sees a welcome drop in temperatures.

 Afternoon showers are common during the warm Wet season and thunderstorms are often a sight to behold.
-The sky is clear and the bush is lush.
+The sky is clear of dust, and the bush is lush.

-• December, January, February & March – The wettest months bring a lot of rainfall, although rain doesn’t often last the whole day.
-It is around 33°C/91°F during the day, while night and early morning temperatures hit an average of 20°C/68°F.
+• December, January, February & March – The wettest months bring a lot of rainfall, though the rain doesn’t often last the whole day.
+It is around 33°C/91°F during the daytime, while nights and early mornings average 20°C/68°F.

 Want To Visit Majete WR?